-Interest income is recognized as interest accrues using the effective interest method that is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument to the net carrying amount of the financial asset.
+Interest income is recognized as interest accrues using the effective interest method that is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument to the net carrying amount of the financial asset

 (h) Property, Plant and Equipment: Property, plant and equipment (excluding land) are stated at cost, net of subsidies provided by the Greek State and New York State, less accumulated depreciation and less any accumulated impairment losses.
 Borrowing costs incurred during the period of construction that is directly attributable to the acquisition, construction or production of a qualifying asset are capitalized as part of the cost of the asset using the related borrowing rate.
 Repairs and maintenance costs are expensed as incurred.
 Significant improvements are capitalized to the cost of the related asset if such improvements increase the life of the asset, increase its production capacity or improve its efficiency.
 The cost and related accumulated depreciation of assets retired or sold are removed from the accounts at the time of sale or retirement, and any gain or loss is included in the consolidated statements of profit or loss.
-For statutory reporting purposes, certain companies of the Group were obliged to revalue their property, plant and equipment at various dates following the provisions of the related deferred income taxes.
+For statutory reporting purposes, certain companies of the Group were obliged to revalue their property, plant and equipment at various dates following the provisions of the respective mandatory tax laws.
+These revaluations have been reversed in the consolidated financial statements, after giving effect to the related deferred income taxes.
 The reversal of the net revaluation gains is reflected in the component of equity "Reversal of fixed assets statutory revaluation surplus".

 Since December 31, 2011, land, following initial recognition at cost, is measured at fair value less impairment losses recognized after the date of the revaluation.
-Valuations are performed frequently enough to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.
+Valuations performed by independent RICS certified appraisers using the comparative approach are performed each 3 years to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.